nordic-institute/harmony-common/doc/examples/cluster_with_external_brokers_cluster/README.md

 ## Prerequisites

-- Docker & Docker Compose (installed & running)
+- Docker (v24.10+) and Docker Compose (v2.20+), installed and running
+- Bash shell
 - OpenSSL

-- Bash shell (Unix-like environment)
+This example environment is compatible the following operating systems:

+- Linux
+- macOS
+- Windows with WSL2

+> Native Windows environments (without WSL2) are not supported due to compatibility issues with Bash scripts

 ## Setup and Usage